 Current Research and Scholarly Interests

-The Giardino Laboratory of Circuits and Systems Neuroscience in Stanford's Department of Psychiatry and Behavioral Sciences and Wu Tsai Neurosciences Institute.
-We aim to decipher the neural mechanisms underlying psychiatric conditions of stress, addiction, and sleep disturbances.
-Our work uses genetic, pharmacological, physiological, anatomical, optical, and computational approaches in freely-behaving mice to monitor, manipulate, and map the neural circuits, synapses, and signaling mechanisms that drive approach/avoidance behaviors, drug-seeking, food intake, social interactions, and sleep/wake cycles.
+The Giardino Laboratory is based in the Department of Psychiatry and Behavioral Sciences and Wu Tsai Neurosciences Institute at the Stanford University School of Medicine.
+We aim to decipher the neural mechanisms underlying psychiatric conditions of stress, addiction, and sleep/circadian dysregulation.
+Our work uses genetic, pharmacological, physiological, anatomical, optical, and computational approaches in freely-behaving mice to monitor, manipulate, and map the neural circuits, synapses, and receptor signaling mechanisms that regulate sleep/wake, the stress response, approach/avoidance behaviors, drug-seeking, food intake, and social dynamics.

 Research Topics: